-Use a 9 VRMS 60-Hz transformer secondary as a source.
+Use a 10 V peak to peak 60-Hz signal as the source.

 - (a) Begin with the capacitor disconnected.
 Observe the half-wave rectified pattern on the oscilloscope.
 Verify that the frequency of the pattern is 60 Hz. - (b) Add the 10-μF capacitor, getting the polarity right, but remove the load resistor.
 Observe how the capacitor integrates the rectified power to make a smooth DC source.
 We might imagine using such a source to power some electronics that need a stable source. - (c) Add the resistive load back into the circuit and see how the load causes the output of the power supply to "ripple".
 You may need to AC couple the scope and increase the gain to see the ripple well.
 Verify that the frequency of the ripple is 60 Hz.
-Use the dual trace feature of the scope to find the phase of the ripple with respect to the phase of the input AC voltage.
-On what phase of the AC input does the capacitor charge?
+Use the "measure" utility of the scope to examine the phase of the ripple with respect to the phase of the input AC voltage.
+Over what phase range of the AC input signal does the capacitor charge?